JoeGandy/ShareX-Custom-Upload/README.md

 If using Apache, you must also make sure that `mod_rewrite` and `mod_authz_core` are enabled in your `httpd.conf`.

-After you've cloned the repository, edit the `config.php` file in the `src` directory to match your setup.
+In the `release` folder, edit the `config.php` file to match your setup.
 For your site to start working, the only setting you need to change is `base_url`.
 This will be the URL where your gallery page is accessible.

-Then, upload the contents of the `src` folder to your website.
+Then, upload the contents of the `release` folder to your website.

 See the [full configuration documentation](#full-configuration) for more information about how to configure your installation.